Minagoroshi/LuvFramework/README.md

 ## 🚧 THIS FRAMEWORK IS UNDER DEVELOPMENT 🚧

+## 🔎💵 LOOKING FOR COLLABORATORS AND MAINTAINERS, depending on the amount of work you offer I may even pay you!
+See [Contributing](#contributing) 💵🔎

 # Luv Framework
 Luv Framework is a framework for developing malware and pen-testing software to be used by researchers specifically targeting Windows machines